awsdocs/aws-greengrass-developer-guide/doc_source/gg-discover-api.md

 # Greengrass Discovery RESTful API<a name="gg-discover-api"></a>

-All devices that communicate with an AWS IoT Greengrass core must be a member of a Greengrass group\.
+All client devices that communicate with an AWS IoT Greengrass core must be a member of a Greengrass group\.
 Each group must have a Greengrass core\.
-The Discovery API enables devices to retrieve information required to connect to a Greengrass core that is in the same Greengrass group as the device\.
-When a device first comes online, it can connect to the AWS IoT Greengrass service and use the Discovery API to find:
+The Discovery API enables devices to retrieve information required to connect to a Greengrass core that is in the same Greengrass group as the client device\.
+When a client device first comes online, it can connect to the AWS IoT Greengrass service and use the Discovery API to find:
 + The group to which it belongs\.
-A device can be a member of up to 10 groups\.
+A client device can be a member of up to 10 groups\.
 + The IP address and port for the Greengrass core in the group\.
 + The group CA certificate, which can be used to authenticate the Greengrass core device\.

 **Note**
-Devices can also use the AWS IoT Device SDKs to discover connectivity information for a Greengrass core\.
+Client devices can also use the AWS IoT Device SDKs to discover connectivity information for a Greengrass core\.
 For more information, see [AWS IoT Device SDK](what-is-gg.md#iot-device-sdk)\.

 To use this API, send HTTP requests to the Discovery API endpoint\.
 For example: